djmoch/danielmoch.com/content/resume/index.md

 _This page is also downloadable as a [PDF](resume.pdf)_

-Software engineer and architect with over nineteen years of experience, including over fifteen years developing information systems.
+Software Engineer and Architect focusing on Developer Platforms.
+I help legacy programs modernize their development practices.

 ## Current Roles

+### Staff Software Engineer at Lockheed Martin

+Since July 2024, serving as a Staff Software Engineer in Lockheed Martin's Open Source Program Office, working with others across the industry in the Cloud Native Computing Foundation's Public Sector User Group.

+Since October 2024, serving as a software architect creating a modern developer platform for use by teams working in a disconnected environment.

+## Past Experience

-### Staff Software Engineer at Lockheed Martin (November 2019)
+### Staff Software Engineer at Lockheed Martin (November 2019 – December 2024)

-Serving as the lead DevSecOps Architect for an organization charged with developing a modern DevSecOps platform for a large logistics system.
+Served as the lead DevSecOps Architect for an organization charged with developing a modern DevSecOps platform for a large logistics system.
 Developing associated tooling including a web-based self-service